 Create a new SSH key

-For Android devices, JuiceSSH is free app for generating SSH keys and console access.
+For Android and iOS devices, Terminus is a free app for generating SSH keys and accessing the terminal on the go.

 Add to authorized_keys file

 On the computer with existing server access, log into your Lamassu server's terminal, and run the following command to edit the authorized_keys file: